sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 On this first `Project Overview` page, under `Select Template`, you can select a project that is already present in the institution or any Public project created by others who use CEO, and click `Load`.
 All of the project parameters should now be identical to the project that was copied.

-Under *Copy Options* you can chose to check "Copy Template Plots and Samples" (which will use the same lat/long locations for plot areas and their interal samples), and/or check "Copy Template Widgets" (which will copy the Geodashboard set up), or check neither (which will still copy the imagery selection, survey questions, and rules).
+Under *Copy Options* you can chose to check "Copy Template Plots and Samples" (which will use the same lat/long locations for plot areas and their interal samples), and/or check "Copy Template Widgets" (which will copy the Geo-Dashboard set up), or check neither (which will still copy the imagery selection, survey questions, and rules).

 You can also create a project from scratch, but for the sake of simplicity, we will use this project template that has already been made for you.
 If you want to model a CEO project off of another project but create entirely new plots/samples or survey questions, you can uncheck `Copy Template Plots and Samples` and `Copy Template Widgets`.